richardc/puppet-mcollective-history/README.md

 Boolean: defaults to true.
 When installing from a package, whether to attempt to install `mcollective-${name}-client` on the client node.

-### `mcollective::agent` defined type
+### `mcollective::actionpolicy` defined type

-`mcollective::agent` configures an agent for use with actionpolicy in conjunction with `mcollective::agent::actionpolicy`.
+`mcollective::actionpolicy` configures an agent for use with actionpolicy in conjunction with `mcollective::actionpolicy::rule`.

 #### Parameters